 What To Look For In A 100cc Go-Kart

-Type of Use
+Type Of Use

-The Best 100cc Go-Kart: CRG Heron
+The 3 Best 100cc Go-Karts

 CRG have heavily weighted braking systems.
 Most people will assume that a heavier kart is automatically slower, but that is not necessarily the case.
 They do have less straight-line speed, that is true.
 However, the heavy braking system installed on CRG chassis allows for much stronger braking power, which means later braking, faster lap times, and when it comes to it, more spectacular overtakes.

-Sodi Sigma RS3
+2. Sodi Sigma RS3

 A huge benefit that Sodi have with their brand is that they are the leaders in rental karting.
 Rental karts are built to be durable and reliable.
 This also translates into their racing karts.
 Sodi karts are known to be much tougher than other brands of racing karts.
-This is a reason why they are so popular when you go down to your local racetrack.
+This is one reason they are so popular when you go down to your local racetrack.

-Tony Kart 401R
+3. Tony Kart 401R

 How Much Maintenance Does A 100cc Go-kart Need?